tschoonj/GTK-for-Windows-Runtime-Environment-Installer/README.md

 * [win-iconv](http://code.google.com/p/win-iconv/downloads/list) (0.0.6)
 * [zlib](http://www.zlib.net) (1.2.8)

-For all other information regarding how to use the installer, the reader is kindly referred to the [original website](http://gtk-win.sourceforge.net) of the GTK for Windows runtime environment installer.
+For all other information regarding how to use the installer, the reader is kindly referred to the [Alexander Shaduri's website](http://gtk-win.sourceforge.net) of the GTK for Windows runtime environment installer.
+The only difference with the installers found at this website is that mine DO NOT have the `compatdlls` option, but this should present no problems to any user.

 Personally I use this installer in my [XMI-MSIM project](http://github.com/xmimsim).
 You may want to have a look at my Inno Setup ([new](https://github.com/tschoonj/xmimsim/blob/master/nsis/xmimsim.iss)) and NSIS ([old](https://github.com/tschoonj/xmimsim/blob/XMI-MSIM-4.0/nsis/xmimsim-win64.nsi.in)) based installers.